Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: Introduction

-In the remainder of this paper, we first formalize the ODE-based modeling framework and review the first-order formulation of hazard dynamics.
-Building on this foundation, we extend the concept to hazard functions governed by higher-order ODEs, capturing more complex survival dynamics in Section~\ref{sec:method}.
-The probability distribution induced by ODEs is discussed in Section~\ref{sec:prob_dist}.
-In addition, Section~\ref{sec:non-linear} focuses on nonlinear and oscillatory hazard models, demonstrating how higher-order ODEs can represent intricate survival behaviors such as periodic risk patterns and non-monotonic hazard rates.
-Numerical studies of higher-order ODE-based hazard models and statistical inference are discussed in Sections~\ref{sec:numerical_study} and \ref{sec:inference}, respectively.
-Finally, Section~\ref{sec:simulation} presents a simulation study for higher-order hazard models with application involving real-world survival data illustrated in Section~\ref{sec:real_data}.
+The remainder of the paper is organized as follows.
+We begin by presenting the ODE-based modeling framework and briefly reviewing the first-order formulation of hazard dynamics.
+We then extend this framework to hazard functions governed by higher-order ODEs in Section~\ref{sec:method}.
+The probability distribution induced by ODE-based hazards is discussed in Section~\ref{sec:prob_dist}.
+Section~\ref{sec:non-linear} presents nonlinear and oscillatory hazard models.
+Numerical studies and statistical inference are discussed in Sections~\ref{sec:numerical_study} and \ref{sec:inference}, respectively.
+Finally, Section~\ref{sec:simulation} presents simulation results and a real-data application in Section~\ref{sec:real_data}.